<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 You need your family to buy into this process so that it goes better (not only that, but it can be a fun, bonding experience for everyone).

-Why not create a little friendly competition among everyone, in the overall goal of working together through a No-Spend Challenge?
+Why not create a little friendly competition among everyone, with the overall goal of working together through a No-Spend Challenge?

 Create a simple family leaderboard with a point system, and decide on rewards to give out at the end.